erikrichy/zabbix_unifi_templates/7.0/unifi-network/README.md

 Zabbix 7.0 template for monitoring **UniFi Network** infrastructure (controllers such as UDM/UDR/UNVR/Cloud Gateway, or self-hosted UniFi OS) via HTTP Agent items, without requiring external scripts, a Zabbix proxy, or agents on the UniFi devices themselves.
 All communication goes directly from the Zabbix server/proxy to the UniFi controller over HTTPS.

-> **Scope note:** This template is primarily designed for **UniFi OS running as a VM / Network application** (i.e. the controller software itself), and focuses on **device, client, WiFi and switch-port level monitoring**.
+> **Scope note:** This template is primarily designed for **UniFi OS running as a VM** (i.e. the controller software itself), and focuses on **device, client, WiFi and switch-port level monitoring**.
 It does **not** include WAN monitoring, ISP/uplink health, firewall, gateway routing, VPN, or any other security-appliance-level checks — those belong to a separate template/scope and are intentionally out of bounds here.

 The template combines **two data sources**: